-Tucked away on Sullivan’s Island’s Thompson Street is a small gem waiting to be uncovered and restored.
-Hidden under a layer of vinyl siding and almost dwarfed by a rear addition, is a small brick building with a simple gable roof that back in the 1890’s used to be an Ordinance Shop for Fort Moultrie.
+Tucked away on Sullivan’s Island’s on Thompson Street was a small gem waiting to be uncovered and restored.
+Hidden under a layer of vinyl siding and almost dwarfed by a rear addition, was a small brick building with a simple gable roof that back in the 1890’s was used as an Ordinance Shop for Fort Moultrie.

 Picture from circa 2002 when the historic brick was being covered with vinyl

 Like many of the Fort’s buildings it was sold after the Fort was decommissioned and it was then converted to residential use.
 When we started this project, it was hard to imagine the building’s long and significant history.
 But when we climbed into the attic and saw the top of the old brick walls with the original arched window openings and old wood roof trusses, we knew we’d discovered something special.

 As you approach the home, the gable roof is now covered with a very traditional hand-made leaded copper metal roof.
 A subtle shed-roofline creates a new front porch.
 A dark wood-stained front door with extra wide sidelights welcomes you in.
 On the front of the home we were limited to the location of the original windows, so having so much glass on the front door was a way to bring additional light into the interior.